|

 There are also great connections from most of the major cities in Denmark.

 The major European connection hub for Denmark is Hamburg, Germany and there are several trains to Hamburg during the day.
-From Hamburg, you can get nearly anywhere in Europe. (you might have to change trains, but you can).
+From Hamburg, you can get nearly anywhere in Europe.

 Consider taking the highspeed trains or the trip could take 11 hours.

 There is also international train travel to Oslo and Stockholm, with stops along the way.
 You can take the train over to Malmo, Sweden and find lots of connections to the rest of Scandinavia.
+They leave about every 20 minutes during the day.

-How to make Train Reservations
+How to make International Train Travel Reservations

 If you are already in Denmark, I suggest you contact DSB, (www.dsb.dk or call [0045] 70 13 14 16) to plan and book your interntionla train travel reservations.

 They do speak English, German and Danish, so you should be able to communicate quite easily in person or over the phone.
-You can also purchase your tickets online or at the major train stations.
+You can also purchase your tickets online and at the major train stations.

-At the major train stations, you need to go in and take a number from the ticket machine.
-(If you cant find the machine, just watch other people as they enter and do as they do).
-You must take a ticket to get service.
-Do not go straight to the counter, wait for your number to be shown on one of the screens above the counters.
+wait for your number to be shown on one of the screens above the counters.
 Also make sure you choose the right ticket from the ticket machine.
-You can choose (Inland) domestic travel or (Udland) international travel.
+You can choose (Inland) domestic travel or (Udland) international train travel.
 If you get a ticket for Inland and you are trying to get a ticket outside of Denmark, you will have to go back, get another ticket and wait to be called again.
 You don’t want to do that during the peak travel periods.

-Tip: If you are on a budget, I suggest getting a Eurail Pass , which gives you unlimited (or limited) train travel.
+Tip: If you are on a budget, I suggest getting a Eurail Pass, which gives you unlimited (or limited) international train travel.
 At night, instead of getting a hotel/hostel/etc., you can book a sleeper on one of the many overnight trains.
 You sleep on the train and wake up in a new country the next morning.
 I did this often when travelling around Europe and it was a great way to save, rest and meet lots of interesting people.

 When you click on the above link you should get the english version.
 If you don't, scroll to the bottom of the page for the UK button.
 Click that and you will get an English version.
 You also want to choose International search for trains going outside of Denmark.
 If you put your itinerary in the main menu, it will only show domestic train service.